boldflight/BibleConverter/test_EPUB/output/1chron.md

 [20] Their fellow Levites were in charge of the storehouses in God’s temple and the storehouses containing consecrated items.
 [21] The descendants of Ladan, who were descended from Gershon through Ladan and were leaders of the families of Ladan the Gershonite, included Jehieli
 [22] and the sons of Jehieli, Zetham and his brother Joel.
-They were in charge of the storehouses in the Lord’s temple.
+They were in charge of the storehouses in the **Lord**’s temple.
 [23] As for the Amramites, Izharites, Hebronites, and Uzzielites:
 [24] Shebuel son of Gershom, the son of Moses, was the supervisor of the storehouses.
 [25] His relatives through Eliezer included: Rehabiah his son, Jeshaiah his son, Joram his son, Zikri his son, and Shelomith his son.
 [26] Shelomith and his relatives were in charge of all the storehouses containing the consecrated items dedicated by King David, the family leaders who led units of a thousand and a hundred, and the army officers.
-[27] They had dedicated some of the plunder taken in battles to be used for repairs on the Lord’s temple.
+[27] They had dedicated some of the plunder taken in battles to be used for repairs on the **Lord**’s temple.
 [28] They were also in charge of everything dedicated by Samuel the prophet, Saul son of Kish, Abner son of Ner, and Joab son of Zeruiah; Shelomith and his relatives were in charge of everything that had been dedicated.
 [29] As for the Izharites: Kenaniah and his sons were given responsibilities outside the temple as officers and judges over Israel.
-[30] As for the Hebronites: Hashabiah and his relatives, 1,700 respected men, were assigned responsibilities in Israel west of the Jordan; they did the Lord’s work and the king’s service.
+[30] As for the Hebronites: Hashabiah and his relatives, 1,700 respected men, were assigned responsibilities in Israel west of the Jordan; they did the **Lord**’s work and the king’s service.
 [31] As for the Hebronites: Jeriah was the leader of the Hebronites according to the genealogical records.
 In the fortieth year of David’s reign, they examined the records and discovered there were highly respected men in Jazer in Gilead.
 [32] Jeriah had 2,700 relatives who were respected family leaders.
 King David placed them in charge of the Reubenites, the Gadites, and the half-tribe of Manasseh; they took care of all matters pertaining to God and the king.